Netflix’ “Reversing Roe”: The Crockumentary of the Century

 Millions of women actually oppose abortion.
 According to the latest Gallup survey, 47% identify as prolife, 48% identify as “pro-choice” and 4% (interestingly) have no opinion.
 REVERSING ROE claims to be “intense and unflinching in telling the whole story”.
 Yet it proceeds to tell a partial and intensely distorted story where only middle-aged white males, apparently, are anti-abortion; over 20 are featured.
 That’s strange since most national pro-life organizations are headed by women: March for Life (Jeannie Mancini), CURE (Star Parker), Live Action (Lila Rose), Students for Life (Kristan Hawkins), Americans United for Life (Catherine Glenn Foster), SBA List (Marjorie Dannenfelser), National Right to Life Committee (Carol Tobias), And Then There Were None (Abby Johnson), American Life League (Judie Brown) and the American Association of Prolife Obstetricians and Gynecologists or AAPLOG (Dr. Donna Harrison).
 Of these amazing prolife women, the film only shows NRLC’s Carol Tobias.
 The late Phyllis Schlafly, founder of the Eagle Forum, is briefly featured, too.

 REVERSING ROE doesn’t highlight the late Dr. Mildred Jefferson who was the first black woman to graduate from Harvard Medical School, prominent prolife physician and factivist, and the co-founder of the NRLC.
 Dr. Alveda King, a leading figure in the pro-life movement, told me that she was never interviewed either.
 She doesn’t fit the liberally colorized narrative where only white people fight the violence of abortion.
-The Netflix crockumentary, however, show all kinds of diversity on the pro-abortion side while it conveniently ignores the “patriarchal” fact that seven white men in black SCOTUS robes gave us the violence of Roe in the first place.
+The Netflix crockumentary, however, show all kinds of diversity on the pro-abortion side while it conveniently ignores the “patriarchal” fact that six white men (and, sadly, Justice Thurgood Marshall) in black SCOTUS robes gave us the violence of Roe in the first place.

 Netflix offers free “educational screenings” in classrooms for their propaganda, calling the completely imbalanced REVERSING ROE “essential viewing…regardless of where you stand on the issue.”
 The University of Notre Dame took them up on this and held an event, recently, accusing the prolife movement of—get this—white supremacy.